CD-Hong/cd-hong.github.io/_pages/publications.md

 1. **Mutual Funds and Capital Flows**, with Jaewon Choi, Sebastiao Oliveira, and Jay Rafi.

 ---
-## Research and Policy Reports in BoK
+## Research Assistant

-1. 인천지역 산업구조의 변화 및 시사점(Changes in Incheon’s Industrial Structure and Implications), with Eunkyung Lee

-2. BOK Golden Books
+1. **Natural Disasters and Municipal Bonds**, by Kyung Auh, Jun and Choi, Jaewon and Deryugina, Tatyana and Park, Tim.